bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 > 59:38, please add euy, pake graphic soalnya and very important.
 >
 > Masukin yang tentang network isolation, and very penting -> Embedded DNS

+## Unwritten

+...

+## Storage

+### Layered Architecture

+Refer to [5].

+When the image is used, then the container will be like this:

+Layer 5   x
+Layer 4   |
+Layer 3   | Read-Only
+Layer 2   |
+Layer 1   ^

+But if changes are made, then the container will be like this:

+Layer 6   <--- Read-Write
+Layer 5   x
+Layer 4   |
+Layer 3   | Read-Only
+Layer 2   |
+Layer 1   ^

 ## Source(s)